Tammerodev/IntePLAs/README.md

-# Hey.
-I just want to tell you that this project consist of unsafe code.
-This is just bad code.
+# This project consist of unsafe code!
 Everything is unsafe, you can get this to segfault whenever you want or dont.

 This may/will crash your computer, override GPU memory, or anything possible.